Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

-There are an assortment of coffee creamers at the grocery store and a whiplash-inducing range of prices to go along with them.
-If your tastebuds are partial to Starbucks or International Delight, you’re undoubtedly spending more money than the folks rocking with the store brands or shopping sales.
+There is an assortment of coffee creamers at the grocery store and a whiplash-inducing range of prices to go along with them.
+If your taste buds are partial to Starbucks or International Delight, you’re undoubtedly spending more money than the folks rocking with the store brands or shopping sales.

 null